fimtow/k8s-SDTD/readme.md

 # User guide
 All necessary installations are managed by the Dockerfile provided.
 Launching the container only requires building the image and running it.
+Before you start, make sure you have a working GCP account and have already created a GCP project.

 Inside the project folder, issue the following commands:
 * Build command :
 ```bash